wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 When I joined Yu-Life Club in 2020, I was invited to the new member orientation to give a speech.

-Raise your hands if you have attended such a meeting.
+Raise your hands if you ever attended such a meeting.

-At that time, I thought I was sophisticated and confident enough to do this.
+There would be many new faces in the meeting.
+At that time, I thought I was old, sophisticated and confident enough to do the speech.

-Of course, I practiced a lot before the meeting.
+I practiced a lot and went on to the stage.

-On that day, the meeting started, I spoke.
-Audience applauded.
+The meeting started, I spoke.
+I heard applauses.
 The meeting ended.

-Everything sounded wonderful, except that I had so much fear that I lost my words for more than 10 seconds during my speech.
-I felt that all the effort was wasted.
+Everything sounded wonderful, except that I had so much fear on the stage that I lost my words for more than 10 seconds during my speech.

+Terrible moment!

-As soon as the meeting finished, one person came to me and said,
+As soon as the meeting finished, a beautiful lady came to me and said,

 "That's normal.
-Many of us have the same feeling."
+Many people have the same feeling."

+These little words of wisdom made me feel better.

-That person is my Mentor.
+That lady is my Mentor.

 Raise your hands if you have a mentor.

-Ladies and Gentlemen, Toastmasters club has already prepared a system for you.
-It is called mentoring.
-Mentors know your fear and will help you be free from fear.
+My mentor always encourages me to get on the stage, and this helps me to be free from fear.

-Now I have been mentoring a few members in our club.
+Now, I have been mentoring a few members in our club.
 I still remember last spring.
 We had a new member.
-Because of the lock-down, members had never seen each other besides on-line meetings.
-Because we have not had a new member for a while, and I felt that I should call her and talk her.
+Because of the pandemic, members hadn't seen each other in person for a while, and our club hadn't had a new member for a long time.
+I thought that I should call the new member and talk her.

 "Hi, is this Lanlan?"
 My voice was a little trembling.
 "Yes", a very soft female voice from the other side, making me free from fear.
 "I am Laoxie.
 Welcome to join Yu-Life Club.
 How are you?"
 I said.
 "Thanks, Laoxie.
-I am ok.
+I am OK.
 Just stay at home."
 Lanlan said.
 "How do you know our club?"
 The conversation continued.

-That talk was not 5- to 7-minute, but over 30 minutes.
-We talked about Toastmasters, Pathways, English, and career.
-The last thing we talked was about choosing a mentor.
-I told her who were the qualified as mentors in our club, I was on the list, and she said she would consider.
+It was not a talk of 5- to 7-minute long.
+It was over 30 minutes.
+We talked about Toastmasters.
+We talked about Yu-Life.
+We talked about career, and we talked about family.
+At last we talked about mentoring.
+I gave her a list of qualified mentors in our club including myself, she said she would consider.

-In a moment, I feared that she would choose me.
+In one moment, I feared that she would choose me.
 In another moment, I feared that she would not choose me.
-This was fear for unknown.
-Sounds familiar to you, right?
+The feeling sounds familiar to you, right?

-Later, as you know, but surprised me, I became her mentor.
+Later, I became her mentor.

-Mentor has one good thing.
-You communicate with your mentee and may know more about her than other club members.
-I find that Lanlan is a natural public speaker.
-I only need encourage her to follow the Pathways, and she would make it.

-She always find her own stories in the speeches.
-This is a great talent.
+Being a mentor has one good thing.
+When Lanlan told me she was busy and had no time to prepare a speech.
+I knew that she had fear so I insisted she get on to the stage.

-Her Icebreaker was about stories connected with the number of her member ID.
+Each time Lanlan shows her great talent as a natural public speaker.
+Her Icebreaker talks about stories connected with the number of her member ID.
-Her speech contest was about tension ans relaxation between herself and her children.
-Each time she brings in vivid stories like what we all knew but ignored.
+Her speech contest talks about the tension and relaxation between herself and her children.
+She always brings in vivid life stories in the speeches.
+She has no fear.

-She is my mentor.
-I fear that I could not guide her enough on this.
+As her mentor, I fear that I could not guide her enough.
 However, the fear is useless.
 Lanlan set her own goals and followed her own pace.
-She moves forward in her Pathways and Now she is a qualified mentor in our club.
+Now she is a qualified mentor in our club.

-I learned many things during this mentorship.
-New members do not need mentor to help them write speeches, they need mentor to help them know the fear of public speaking is normal, they need mentor to encourage them to speak more.
+Ladies and Gentlemen, you were all new members like Lanlan and me at some time.
+Mentors will help you understand that it is normal to have fear on the stage, and encourage you to speak more.

-Once you let them bravely show up on the stage, they will be free from fear, they will do great job, they will be the one they want.
-As a mentor, I should let them know their wish is much bigger than their fear.
+Once you bravely show up on the stage, you will be free from fear; you will do a great job; you will be the one you want to be.
+I know your wish is much bigger than the fear.
 Just do it.

-Lanlan she will go further, and will reach higher goals.

-I as her mentor, should be free from fear because it is normal to have fear.

-Dear ladies and gentlemen, the whole process is just like this paper, not the paper full of schedule, but a white paper.
+The whole process is just like this paper, not the paper full of schedule, but a white paper.
 When you have fear, you can hardly write anything on it.
 When you are free from fear, you will draw your own picture on it, you will shine your star on it, and you will be great on your Pathways.

 Raise your paper, and be free from fear.